benediktfesl/Diffusion_MSE/README.md

-# On the Asymptotic Mean Square Error Optimality of Diffusion Probabilistic Models
+# On the Asymptotic Mean Square Error Optimality of Diffusion Models

 Implementation to reproduce the simulation results of
->B. Fesl, B. Böck, F. Strasser, M. Baur, M. Joham, and W. Utschick, "On the Asymptotic Mean Square Error Optimality of Diffusion Probabilistic Models," 2024, arXiv preprint: 2403.02957. \
+>B. Fesl, B. Böck, F. Strasser, M. Baur, M. Joham, and W. Utschick, "On the Asymptotic Mean Square Error Optimality of Diffusion Models," 2024, arXiv preprint: 2403.02957. \
 >Link to paper: https://arxiv.org/abs/2403.02957

 ## Load data